timetag/ETA/docs/python.rst

     It limits the number of Clips that ``eta.run`` would fetch from the generator.

     Set this value to 1 if you want to get each result for every single Clip from the generator, rather than get final result after the full generator is consumed.

-- ``group``
-    The group of instruments that you want to run analysis on.

 - ``return_results``
     Specifies if a dictionary of results should be returned.